-Upon acceptance, student may transfer up to six credit hours of graduate credit taken within seven years of application date to be applied to the MAE degree program.
+Transfer Credit Master of Arts in Education and Educational Leadership Upon acceptance, student may transfer up to six credit hours of graduate credit taken within seven years of application date to be applied to the MAE degree program.
 Up to six credit hours taken within seven years of application may be considered for the Wisconsin Educational Leadership program for equivalent graduate courses.
-Up to six semester credit hours taken within five years of application may be considered for the lowa Educational Leadership program for equivalent graduate courses.

-Action Research: Synthesize information and experiences to grow professionally and actively participate in the educational community of which he/she is a part.
-Leadership: Apply quality principles of teacher leadership - including the skills of effective communication, collaboration, and motivation to shape, change, and improve student learning.
+Up to six semester credit hours taken within five years of application may be considered for the Iowa Educational Leadership program for equivalent graduate courses.
+Learning Outcomes Leadership: Apply quality principles of teacher leadership including the skills of effective communication, collaboration, and motivation to shape, change, and improve student learning.
 Synthesis: Integrate opportunities to grow professionally and actively participate in the educational community of which they are a part.
 Ethics: Integrate historical, philosophical, and social foundations of education into their educational practices.
 Pedagogy: Demonstrate the ability to provide different approaches to learning and create instructional opportunities that are equitable, based on developmental needs of students, and that are adapted to the diverse needs of students.
 Assess: Integrate student achievement data, local, state, and national standards, and district initiatives into plans for instruction.
-IA K-12 Principal- Supervisor of Special Education (189) EDUL 603, 604, 606, 607, 608, 609, 611, 614, 615, 616, 617, 618, 619, 620 two courses from EDUC 609, 610, 612, 622.
+IA K-12 Principal-Take two courses from EDUC-609, 610, 612, 622 OR for those with Supervisor of Special Curriculum Leadership emphasis, take EDEL-500, 507, 508.
+Education (189) IA K-12 Principal-EDUL 603, 604, 606, 607, 608, 609, 611, 614, 615, 616, 617, 618, 619, 620.
+Supervisor of Special Education (189) Requirements for Emphasis in Curriculum Leadership: In place of the electives from courses EDUC-609, 610, 612, 622, Curriculum Leadership emphasis students will take EDEL-500, 507, 508.